Already worthy: 3 strategies to break free from people pleasing

 When God’s word becomes rooted in your heart, you are not looking for approval from people because you have already been approved by God.
 It’s done.
 Finished.
 Nothing else has to be added.
 Get in that WORD!

-Once you decide to live like Jesus and root your identity in Christ, now it is time to take ownership.
+Once you decide to live like Jesus and root your identity in Christ, now it is time to take ownership and stop being a people pleaser.
 Own your actions, your thoughts, your happiness, your decisions.
 Being silent to avoid conflict, maintain a relationship, or gain approval hurts you and prevents people from being able to accept and love the real you.
 You waste time deferring your decisions and your opinions over to others hoping they will stay a part of your life, while you live unhappy and unfulfilled.
 You silent your voice and hide who God created you to be.
-When you do this, you rob the world of your gifts and talents plus you deprive yourself of living a full life in Christ.
+When you focus on being people pleasing, you rob the world of your gifts and talents plus you deprive yourself of living a full life in Christ.

 A few areas to take ownership are: